First Horizon National Corp at BancAnalysts Association of Bosto

-Good afternoon.
-I'm Gerry Benson with Fidelity Institutional Asset Management.
-Welcome to the last Zoom session of our inaugural and, hopefully, final virtual BAAB conference.
-Today, I have BJ Losch, CFO of First Verizon; and Anthony Restel, COO of First Horizon and former CFO of IBERIA; and Ellen Taylor, Investor Relations.
-This is the first time we've had BJ and Anthony presenting together, which follows a successful merger of First Horizon and IBERIA in July.
-As we've done with the majority of the presentations so far this year, we're going to do a fireside chat.
-And I want to remind listeners that they can submit questions for management to answer via the webcast.

-But first, before we get started, and I wanted to hand it over to BJ, who had some opening remarks.
+If you can take your seats, please?
+All right.
+Get your sugar rush, let's go.
+All right.
+First of all, the BAAB would love to thank BJ and Aarti for making it up here, given we're quite pleased that you're here and able to attend, given the most recent announcement of your deal with IBERIA.
+So from First Horizon, we have -- we're fortunate to have BJ Losch, the CFO; and Aarti, IR Supreme.
+BJ is an alumn of First Union and Wachovia.
+We look forward to your commentary on the deal, the industry and, of course, the bank, but I have one question.
+Will First Horizon/IBERIA be green and blue?
+An obscure joke for the old Wachovia fans around here.

-William C. Losch - First Horizon Corporation - Senior EVP & CFO
+William C. Losch - First Horizon National Corporation - Executive VP & CFO

-Great.
-Thanks, Gerry, and I appreciate everybody hanging in there for the last meeting of the day.
-We really appreciate it, and we appreciate your interest in our company.
-We've got a lot going on.
-And so Anthony and
+All right.
+Thanks, Dan.
+I appreciate everybody's interest, and thanks for listening to our exciting news.
+I'll go over it a little bit more.
+I won't repeat verbatim what we announced Monday, but I probably will give you a little bit more on the highlights, a little bit more on the color.
+Glad to have Aarti Bowman here, our Head of

 |Access to All Earning Calls and Stock Analysis